Testing stimulated emission photon directions: STED microscopy based tests

-Assuming there are only these two options: $(\leftarrow)$ or $(\rightarrow)$, the simplest way to distinguish them seems delay.
-There is literature discussing delay in STED microscopy, like \cite{STED1,STED2,STED3}, but they seem insufficient to uniquely answer the direction question.
+Assuming there are only these two options: $(\leftarrow)$ or $(\rightarrow)$ and we would like to test existence of the former, the simplest way to distinguish them seems delay.
+There is literature discussing delay in STED microscopy, like \cite{STED1,STED2,STED3}, however, data they provide seems insufficient to uniquely answer this question.

-Therefore, there is proposed STED-like setting as in the bottom of Fig. \ref{test}: two (e.g. diode) lasers: continuous for $0\to 2$ excitation of the dye, and impulse for its $1\to 0$ stimulated emission.
+Therefore, there is proposed STED-like setting as in the bottom of Fig. \ref{testmin}: two (e.g. diode) lasers: continuous for $0\to 2$ excitation of the dye, and impulse depletion for its $1\to 0$ stimulated emission.
 There is also photodetector observing spontaneous emission from this dye, which should observe reduced intensity due to depletion laser impulse - the question is its delay.

-Hence photodetector should be connected to oscilloscope, triggered by depletion laser impulse.
-Its observed delay $\Delta t$ contains positive contribution $d/c$ for light path from dye to detection, and $\pm l/c$ contribution from laser-dye path, of sign for one of the two assumed possibilities - which could be determined from this delay, e.g. from oscilloscope snapshots planned to be included in the next version of this article.
+Hence (fast) photodetector should be connected to oscilloscope, triggered by depletion laser impulse.
+Its observed delay $\Delta t$ contains positive contribution $d/c$ for light path from dye to detector, and $\pm l/c$ contribution from impulse laser-dye path, of sign for one of the two assumed possibilities - which could be determined from this delay e.g. with oscilloscope snapshots.

+Fluorescent dye can be replaced with a different medium for which we can maintain a relatively high population level of excited atoms, what is much more accessible for 3,4-level media.
+Impulse preferably should have a fraction of nanosecond, (e.g. cascade) photodetector needs to allow nanosecond-scale time resolution.
+However, their imperfections could be compensated by increasing $l$ distance to impulse laser.

+As in Fig. \ref{erb}, standard commercially available EDFA \textbf{fiber optics} equipment seems very convenient for analogous test and further applications if successful (suggested by Micha\l{} Markiewicz).
+The sought target $\to$ laser photon trajectories caused by laser seems exactly the backward ASE effect, well known in literature - usually unwanted and removed by optical isolator.
+We can test these photon trajectories by removing or better reversing this optical isolator, adding (rather fast) photodetector filtered to observed the stimulated emission, and observing delay of its reduction as response for impulse of deexcitation laser.
+In comparison to STED setting, $d/c$ propagation time is between EDF and detector, $l/c$ between EDF and impulse laser - easily extended by delay line.